-Spivey received a BM from Southeastern Louisiana University (from which he received a 2012 Alumni Award), an MM from the University of North Texas, and a DMA from the University of Michigan.
-A Fulbright grant to Paris, where he worked with renowned baritones Gabriel Bacquier and Gérard Souzay, led to concert and opera engagements throughout France, as well as a tour of France and Canada as Papageno in Mozart’s The Magic Flute.
-While in France, he was also awarded the Harriet Hale Woolley Award as artist-in-residence at the Fondation des Etats-Unis.
+Spivey received the Bachelor of Music degree from Southeastern Louisiana University (from which he received a 2012 Alumni Award), the Master of Music from the University of North Texas, and the Doctor of Musical Arts from the University of Michigan.
+A Fulbright grant to Paris, where he worked with renowned baritones Gabriel Bacquier and Gérard Souzay, led to concert and opera engagements throughout France, as well as a tour of France and Canada as Papageno in Mozart’s Die Zauberflöte.
+While in France, he was awarded the Harriet Hale Woolley Award as artist-in-residence at the Fondation des Etats-Unis.
 He has sung Schubert’s Winterreise at Carnegie Hall’s Weill Recital Hall and performed the American premiere of Poulenc’s rediscovered Quatre Poèmes de Max Jacob.
+A more recent performance project, Écoute: pieces of Reynaldo Hahn, was an original one-man show on the life and music of the French composer that toured to scores of venues around the country.

 Norman has been the single most influential person in my professional life since I arrived at Penn State.
 I cannot enumerate the many ways in which Norman’s generous and visionary spirit and have helped me.Mary Saunders-Barton